patrickmmartin/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D - notes.md

 Make sure that each child has read and write access to their own copy of these resources.

 Pygame should also be installed.
 Make sure that you have installed Pygame for Python 3.2, which can be downloaded <a href="http://www.pygame.org/download.shtml">from the Pygame website</a>.
+Specfically for Debian Jessie for example - the project is pygame and is packaged as _python-pygame_; obtain this via `sudo apt-get python-pygame`.
+Debian defaults python to 2.7.9 at the time of writing and installs the python2 pygame.
 You can check whether Pygame has installed successfully by typing `import pygame` into the Python shell.
 If you don't receive an error message then it means everything is working!

 #Learning Objectives
 + Creating and editing graphics;